 The end of the Viking Age was less an end of an era and more the beginning of a new one.
 The Norman invasion of England saw the implementation of Norman law, an early prototype of the feudal system of the medieval period.
 The Normans are also credited with the invention of the Motte-and-Bailey, the base design for the medieval castle.
-Politically, the Normans established the English monarchy, or at least the monarchy of the England we know today (although their line has since been replaced a few times).
+Politically, the Normans established the English monarchy, or at least the monarchy of the England we know today.
 Their lands in Normandy and fealty to the house of Capet was the beginning of the many variable oaths of fealty which would dominate the political spectrum of the Middle Ages in France, England, Germany, Italy, even Spain.
 The battle of Hastings, which led to it all, was the precipice for the historical period we know today as the Middle Ages.